- 03 Aug

 Located in Mono County, just east of Sierra Nevada, Bodie was a bustling town in its heyday.
 More people are walking about this ghost town nowadays then when it was still alive, considering that about 200.000 tourists come here every year.
 Bodie was quite large by western town standards, and it had two banks, several daily newspapers, a miner’s union, and it even had a red-light district and a Chinatown.

-Brawls, shootouts and murders were common occurences in Bodie.
+Brawls, shootouts and murders were common occurrences in Bodie.
 In a sense, Bodie can be considered the epitome of the western ghost town.
 Even if it can be sometimes crowded with tourists, it is definitely worth a visit.

 You might also like